 - The 2020 Vault “Best Law Firms to Work For” guide ranked Ropes & Gray number three among U.S. firms in the “Pro Bono” category.

-- Ropes & Gray earned the number one ranking on The American Lawyer’s 2018 “A-List,” an annual ranking of the top 20 law firms in the United States.
-The firm’s pro bono work factored strongly in the prestigious honor.
+- Since 2017, Ropes & Gray has been ranked in the top three on The American Lawyer’s “A-List,” an annual ranking of the top 20 law firms in the United States.
+The firm’s pro bono work factors strongly in this prestigious honor.

 - In 2019, Lawyers Alliance for New York presented Ropes & Gray with the Cornerstone Award, its highest pro bono honor, in recognition of the firm’s varied pro bono work that has helped strengthen neighborhoods throughout New York City.

 - Children’s Law Center honored Ropes & Gray as its 2019 Pro Bono Champion.
 The award recognizes the firm’s longstanding support for the organization’s mission of helping Washington, D.C.’s most vulnerable children and families.

 - The Asian Law Caucus, the nation’s oldest nonprofit organization dedicated to protecting the civil and other legal rights of Asian Pacific Islander communities, honored Ropes & Gray with its 2019 Pro Bono Award for the firm’s pro bono impact litigation on behalf of the San Francisco Chinatown Community Tenants’ Association as well as multiple individual tenants who reside in San Francisco Chinatown.

 - A Ropes & Gray pro bono team received the 2019 “Pro Bono Asylum Award” from the Political Asylum/Immigration Representation Project.
 The award recognizes the team’s work successfully representing a family in its application for asylum.